Biden tells Putin certain cyberattacks should be 'off-limits'

 Biden wasn’t explicit about which areas he wanted out of bounds, but spoke of 16 kinds of infrastructure - an apparent reference to the 16 sectors designated as critical by the U.S. Homeland Security Department, including telecommunications, healthcare, food and energy.

-“We agreed to task experts in both our countries to work on specific understandings about what is off-limits,” Biden said.
+“We agreed to task experts in both our countries to work on specific understandings about what is off-limits,” Biden said following a lakeside summit with Putin in Geneva.
 “We’ll find out whether we have a cybersecurity arrangement that begins to bring some order.”

+A senior administration official said that the proposal was focused on “destructive” hacks, as opposed to the conventional digital espionage operations carried out by intelligence agencies worldwide.

-Putin didn’t directly refer to Biden’s proposal, but said in a separate press conference that the two leaders had agreed to “begin consultations” on cybersecurity issues.
+Putin’s response to the idea wasn’t immediately clear.
+In a separate press conference, he said the two leaders had agreed to “begin consultations” on cybersecurity issues but didn’t directly refer to Biden’s proposal.

-The threat of cyberattacks aimed at critical infrastructure, a staple of disaster movies where renegade hackers trigger blackouts and mayhem, have long worried experts.
+The threat of destructive hacks aimed at critical infrastructure, a staple of disaster movies where renegade hackers trigger blackouts and mayhem, have long worried experts.

 Earlier cyberattacks aimed at the Ukrainian power grid and a Saudi petrochemical plant have also drawn concern.